GrayGorilla/CS179M-couple-o-pacs-version-0/README.md

 Team Name:  Couple O' Pacs
 Members:  Nathan D Brennan & Seung Eun Ha

+### Version 0 Stragegy and Assessment
+Offensive: Prioritize increasing score.
+Avoiding enemy ghosts unless pacman can eat them (after consuming capsule).
+Minimize distance to food.
+Avoid stopping or reversing if affordable.
+Defensive: Defend the capule unless invader exists.
+If invadors exist, it priortize going after the closest invador.

+We decided to base off the baselineTeam to start with.
+Then we decided to add more strategy on top of it.
+Offensive is done by Nate.
+Defensive is done by Siena.

 ## Getting Started
 (much of this is from the original HTML documentation, in origdoc/)